SCOPE OF THIS CHAPTER

-One of the key functions of the Care Plan is to ensure that each child has a Permanence Plan by the time of the second Looked After Review.
-The Care Plan is subject to scrutiny at each Looked After Review - see Child Looked After Reviews Procedure.
+One of the key functions of the Care Plan is to ensure that each child has a Permanence Plan by the time of the second Children in Care Review.
+The Care Plan is subject to scrutiny at each Children in Care Review - see Children in Care Reviews Procedure.

 - Emotional and behavioural development;

 - The child's identity in relation to religious persuasion, racial origin and cultural and linguistic background;